Jacques Brosse the joy of the moment

 In the same way, the writer pronounced again:

-In his diary, Brosse Not only does it document observations on flora, birds and fauna in general, but also enters into Metaphysical reflections.
+In his diary, Jacques Brosse Not only does it document observations on flora, birds and fauna in general, but also enters into Metaphysical reflections.

 The thinker reflects on the Meaning of his work and his work, that are in constant transformation, as well as their own identity.
 This process of personal and professional evolution leads him to question the relevance of his previous writings.